 Subfolders are usually the easiest and most efficient path for international SEO for SaaS companies.
 With this setup, you keep all your link authority on one main domain, but you still get to clearly organize your content by region so it doesn’t turn into a mess.

-Why are subfolders better?
+Why are subfolders usually the default choice?

-• Implementation is pretty straightforward
+- Implementation is straightforward

-• Maintenance stays a lot simpler over time
+- Maintenance is simpler over time

 This structure works especially well when you're trying to expand to several markets at the same time and you don’t want to juggle too many sites at once.